 A major component of crash reduction is involvement in education to the CMV industry.
 Education is essential in continuing efforts to reduce CMV related fatalities.
 This objective is to inform CMV drivers about safely sharing the highways and to educate the trucking industry about federal and state CMV/carrier inspection procedures.
-Additionally, the CHP has a safety program for teen drivers discussing the hazards of driving.
+The CHP has a safety program for teen drivers discussing the hazards of driving.
+Additionally, the CHP conducts outreach to the farm labor vehicle community highlighting the importance of vehicle safety inspections, as well as education regarding the safe transportation of farm workers.

 California will conduct 1000 educational seminars during 2018 - 2020.
 The seminars will provide information regarding the commercial vehicle inspection process and DUI information will be provided.
-Approximately 50 CHP personnel will be participating in public education and outreach activities.
+Approximately 48 CHP personnel will be participating in public education and outreach activities.